 Benefits Provided: TRS provides service retirement, disability retirement, and death benefits.
 Normal retirement benefits are determined as 2% of the average of the employee's two highest paid consecutive years of service, multiplied by the number of years of creditable service up to 40 years.
 An employee is eligible for normal service retirement after 30 years of creditable service, regardless of age, or after 10 years of service and attainment of age 60.
 Ten years of service is required for disability and death benefits eligibility.
 Disability benefits are based on the employee's creditable service and compensation up to the time of disability.
-Death benefits equal the amount that would be payable to the employee's beneficiary had the employee retired on the date of death.
+Death benefits equal the amount that would be payable to the employee's creditable service and compensation up to the date of death.
 Death benefits are based on the employee's creditable service and compensation up to the date of death.

 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6.00% of their annual pay during fiscal year 2019.
-The School District's contractually required contribution rate for the year ended June 30, 2019 was 20.90% of annual School District payroll, of which 20.83% of payroll was required from the School District and 0.07% of payroll was required from the State.
-For the current fiscal year, employer contributions to the pension plan were \$15,306,505.33 and \$61,976.04 from the School District and the State, respectively.
+Employees were required to contribute 6.00% of their annual pay during fiscal year 2020.
+The School District's contractually required contribution rate for the year ended June 30, 2020 was 21.14% of annual School District payroll, of which 21.08% of payroll was required from the School District and 0.06% of payroll was required from the State.
+For the current fiscal year, employer contributions to the pension plan were \$16,503,489.96 and \$48,159.40 from the School District and the State, respectively.